Arthur-Milchior/anki-enhance-main-window/config.md

 ##Miscelaneous
 In this section, we describe various small configurations related to the whole add-on.

-###Refresh rate
-How many time to wait between refreshing the main window.
-In seconds.
-By default, the window is refreshed every 30 seconds, thus, it is possible that change made less than half a minute ago are not yet shown.

 ###Option
 Whether you want to display the deck's option's name, at the end of its line.